GauiGud/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data

-Here is a brief description of the steps I took in the run_analysis.R to clean the the data:
+Here is a brief description of the steps I took in the run_analysis.R to clean the data:

 1. Get data that I used with the training data and the test data
 2. Get the training data and rename the columns using the features file.
 I then combined it with corresponding subject and activity_id for the training data